 EU says to review relations with Zimbabwe after election

-BRUSSELS Aug 22 (Reuters) - The European Union will review its relations with Zimbabwe after a "peaceful" election, the EU foreign policy chief Catherine Ashton said on Thursday.
+BRUSSELS (Reuters) - The European Union will review relations with Zimbabwe given its "serious concerns" about the conduct of the southern African state's election, EU foreign policy chief Catherine Ashton said on Thursday.

-Ashton also said the 28-member bloc shared the "serious concerns" raised in the initial assessment of the election by the Southern African Development Community, African Union and domestic observers.
+Ashton said the 28-member EU shared the "serious concerns" raised in the initial assessment of the election by the Southern African Development Community, African Union and domestic observers.

-"The EU underlines the importance and need to continue strengthening reforms to ensure that future elections are fully transparent and credible as well as peaceful," she said in a statement.
-"The EU will review its relations with Zimbabwe, taking account of all these factors."
-(Reporting by Justyna Pawlak; editing by John O'Donnell)
+"The EU underlines the importance and need to continue strengthening reforms to ensure that future elections are fully transparent and credible as well as peaceful," she said.